DipaliAmbaliya/spring-boot3-java21/README.md

 ### **Code**
 - Native Images with GraalVM
-  - To build the image, you can run the **spring-boot:build-image** goal with the native profile active**:mvn -Pnative spring-boot:build-image**
+  - To build the image, you can run the **spring-boot:build-image** goal with the native profile active: **mvn -Pnative spring-boot:build-image**
 - Virtual Threads
   - **spring.threads.virtual.enabled** to enable virtual threads in your application.This setting works both for the embedded Tomcat and Jetty.
   - **Configuration beans**